Separate names with a comma.

 My experience with the breed is great.
 I have a Porcelain D'uccle named Almond she is probably the best chicken i've had thought her personality doesn't meet up to breed standards " They say D'uccles will roost height and are very broody'' Almond has never been broody and does not like to roost height but otherwise has a great personality she loves attention.
 When she was little she was picked on but now she doesn't take that kinda treatment.
 Almond now comes to her name, helps in the garden to get the grubs out. she has also won grand champion bantam feather footed at the county fair.
 They also make great 4-H birds.

-Cons - bottom of pecking order, not very hardy, not good layer, roosters sometimes flighty, like to roost up high
+Cons - bottom of pecking order, like to roost up high, not very hardy

 Pros - Very affectionate, calm, good with my kids.
 And so Docile.